syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.constraints `enum`
 {:#members:nodes-constraints}

-Enables or disables the default behaviors of the node see<a href="global.html#nodeconstraints">NodeConstraints</a>
+Enables or disables the default behaviors of the node. see<a href="global.html#nodeconstraints">NodeConstraints</a>

 #### Default Value